Applying for a New CDL in Maine

 - Your license cannot be under suspension or revoked.

-- You cannot have been convicted of DWI within the previous 24 months.
+- You have not been convicted of a disqualifying crime in the last 5 years.

 The license allows you to drive at the class(es) below it.
 So If you have a Class A license, you can drive Class A, B, and C vehicles.
 Those with a Class B license can drive Class B and C vehicles.

 - CDL (under 65 years old and valid 5 years): $34